cockpit-project/cockpit/HACKING.md

     alias cpy='PYTHONPATH=src python3 -m cockpit.bridge'
     alias cpf='PYTHONPATH=src python3 -m cockpit.misc.print'

-When working with the Python bridge on test images, note that `RHEL/CentOS 8`, `debian-stable`, and `ubuntu-2204` still use the C bridge.
+When working with the Python bridge on test images, note that `rhel-8*` still uses the C bridge.
 So if you want to explicitly have the Python bridge on those images use:

     ./test/image-prepare --python